Introduction to Ecological Trajectory Analysis (ETA)

 Note that surveys

-surveys are assumed to be in order.
-The function returns an object (a
+surveys for each entity are assumed to be ordered.
+The function returns

 class(x)